 To unmount the HDD do:

-Step 4: Installing Logitech Media Center on the Raspberry Pi
+Step 4: Installing Logitech Media Server on the Raspberry Pi

 First we need to install a library to play audio files.
 Since you want mp3 only do: